tenzir/tenzir/changelog/unreleased/features/2877--pipeline-string-parsing.md

-The `export` command now supports an optional pipeline string that allows chaining pipeline operators together and executing such a pipeline on the exported data.
-This feature is experimental and the implementation is subject to change.
+The `export` command now supports an optional pipeline string that allows for chaining pipeline operators together and executing such a pipeline on the exported data.
+This feature is experimental and the syntax is subject to change without notice.